Support and Knowledgebase

 What primer comes with my kit?

 Bottle Complete and Preferred kits and Aerosol Complete and Preferred kits include color-matched primer selected for your specific color formula.
-The primer tint is paired to your color in the same way the factory pairs primer tint to topcoat — based on what your color formula calls for.
-The Essential kits don't include primer; if you discover during the repair that you do need it, you can order primer separately or contact Support for help selecting the right one.
+The primer tint is paired to your color in the same way the factory pairs primer tint to paint color — based on what your color formula calls for.

 What's the difference between primer and adhesion promoter?

 They do different jobs and they go in different places.
 Adhesion promoter is a clear coat that bonds paint to bare plastic — it goes on the plastic, before primer.
 Primer sits over adhesion promoter (on plastic) or directly on bare metal, and gives your color paint a tinted, sandable base to go over.
-Most plastic repairs that need adhesion promoter use both — adhesion promoter first, then primer.
+Plastic repairs that need adhesion promoter use both — adhesion promoter first, then primer.
 See When to Use Adhesion Promoter on Plastic Parts for when each is needed.

 Does primer color matter even for small touch-ups?